-This bill would require the commission to revoke the certification and provide immediate notice of its decision to the authority if the project owner fails to commence construction, without good cause, within 12 months after the project has been certified and the owner has not received an extension.
+This bill would require the commission to provide immediate notice to the authority if the project owner fails to commence construction, without good cause, within 12 months after the project has been certified and the project owner has not received an extension.
 The bill would require the authority to evaluate whether to pursue the project independently or in conjunction with any other public or private entity, including the original certificate holder.
-If the authority informs the commission that it will construct the project, the bill would require the commission to promptly issue a new certification for the project to the authority, unless the authority's statutory authorization to finance or approve new programs, enterprises, or projects has expired.
-The bill would require the commission, if it issues a new certification, to adopt new milestones for the project that allow the authority up to 12 months to start construction or to start to meet the applicable milestones.
-The bill would specify that those provisions do not apply to specified qualifying small power production facilities or qualifying cogeneration facilities, as provided, or any other generation units installed, operated, and maintained at a customer site exclusively to serve that facility's load.
+If the authority demonstrates to the commission that it is willing and able to construct the project, the bill would authorize the commission to revoke the original certification and issue a new certification for the project to the authority, unless the authority's statutory authorization to finance or approve new programs, enterprises, or projects has expired.
+The bill would require the commission, if it issues a new certification, to adopt new deadlines and milestones for the project that allow the authority up to 24 months to start construction or to start to meet the applicable deadlines and milestones.
+The bill would specify that those provisions do not apply to specified qualifying small power production facilities or qualifying cogeneration facilities, as provided, any other generation units installed, operated, and maintained at a customer site exclusively to serve that facility's load, or specified licenses issued to local publicly owned electric utilities that make a specified certification.

-The bill would authorize the commission and authority to jointly adopt emergency regulations for the purposes of the bill.
+The bill would authorize the commission and authority, in consultation with each other, to adopt emergency regulations for the purposes of the bill.